Introduction#

 • GB200 Rack (8 Racks per SU): * Execution hosts with compute trays containing CPU, GPU, and memory * 18 compute trays per rack with integrated hardware components

-The control plane integrates with additional infrastructure components:
+The control plane integrates with the following additional infrastructure components:

 • BMS (Bare Metal Service) - Customer-provided API-compliant BMS*